TL;DR

 Best for: Teams evaluating multiple engagement models under one vendor.

-BairesDev defines staff augmentation as "a flexible hiring strategy that provides you with skilled professionals to fill skill gaps or expand your teams without the cost or commitment of full-time hires."
+BairesDev is one of the largest technology solutions providers in Latin America by reported headcount.
 The company lists three engagement models: staff augmentation, dedicated software development teams, and software development outsourcing.
 That breadth can be useful for organizations that need to move between models as projects evolve.

 The key distinction to confirm during evaluation is whether the engagement will be client-managed (augmentation) or vendor-managed (outsourcing).
-BairesDev positions broad technology coverage, but pricing and SLA specifics are not publicly listed.
-Buyers should request a detailed breakdown of what is included in the fee versus what counts as an add-on.
+Pricing and SLA specifics are not publicly listed.

 Pricing: Contact sales for pricing.